-While many central banks are still exploring the possibility of issuing a digital currency, China has already been doing so since last year with a series of pilot projects.
-The eRMB (as I will call it instead of the more unwieldy official term “DC/EP”) will not in itself help challenge the global dominance of the US dollar.
-Rather, its true significance lies in its potential to alter the balance between China’s technology giants and its traditionally majority state-owned banks – thereby indirectly improving the banks’ international competitiveness.
+While many central banks are still investigating the possibility of issuing a digital currency, China has rolled out a digital currency via a series of pilot programs since last year.
+The eRMB (my term as opposed to the more awkward official DC/EP) by itself will not help the renminbi to challenge the US dollar’s global dominance.
+Its true significance instead lies in its potential to alter the balance between China’s technology giants and traditional majority state-owned banks, thus indirectly enhancing the banks’ international competitiveness.

-The pilot projects are characterized by a two-tier structure with “controlled anonymity“.
-Here, the People’s Bank of China (PBoC), i.e. the central bank, issues its eRMB to an approved group of large state-owned banks and other selected financial institutions, which then make the money available to households and companies – ultimately the target groups of this digital currency.
-Unlike other digital currencies under discussion at central banks, Chinese firms and households do not maintain an eRMB account directly with the central bank, which protects it from potential disruptions.
+The pilot programs employ a two-tier structure with “controlled anonymity.”
+The People’s Bank of China (PBOC, the central bank) issues eRMB to an authorized group of large state-owned banks and other selected financial institutions, which then make the money available to households and firms – the digital currency’s ultimate users.
+Unlike with some other central-bank digital currencies under discussion, Chinese households and companies would not have an eRMB account directly at the central bank, thus distancing the PBOC from any glitches that might occur.

-During the pilots, eRMB were distributed as digital gifts to randomly selected individuals.
-With widespread distribution, the government will be able to use several tools to encourage target groups to use the currency more.
-For example, it could pay the salaries of government employees and state-owned corporations-about 15 percent of the total workforce – and public pensions in eRMB.
-In addition, public procurement programs, transfers to low-income households, and subsidies to businesses could also take place in the new currency.
-And the government could require its citizens to pay an ever-increasing share of their income taxes and other public charges in eRMB.
+In the pilot schemes, eRMB were distributed to randomly chosen individuals via free digital gifts.
+At the full-scale launch, the government will have several tools at its disposal to encourage wider use.
+For example, it could pay the salaries of government and state-owned firms’ employees – some 15% of the workforce – and public-sector pensions in eRMB.
+Government procurement programs, transfers to low-income households, and subsidies to firms also can be carried out in the new currency.
+In addition, the government could require citizens to pay a progressively higher proportion of income taxes and other public-sector fees in eRMB.

-Nor will the eRMB completely eliminate illegal transactions by the Chinese underground economy, since criminals will then undoubtedly conduct their business by other means, such as dollars, euros, gold, or valuable works of art.
-(Over half of all physical US dollar notes, especially those over $100, circulate outside the United States, and often in the underground economy of other countries).
+Nor will the eRMB completely stamp out illegal transactions in China’s underground economy, because criminals will doubtlessly settle deals using alternative means such as dollar or euro bills, gold chains, or valuable artwork.
+(More than half of all physical US dollar bills, especially $100 dollar bills, circulate outside the United States, often aiding the underground economy in other countries.)

-The rise of digital conglomerates such as Ant Group, JD.com, and Baidu has created significant value for Chinese households and businesses.
-Households can access a wide range of investment products through digital “financial supermarkets,” even more conveniently than Americans.
-And millions of small business owners who would otherwise have no chance of bank loans have been able to finance their businesses without having to provide collateral.
+The rise of digital conglomerates such as Ant Group, JD.com, and Baidu has created significant value for Chinese households and firms.
+Households can access a large array of mutual-fund products through digital financial supermarkets with a level of convenience unavailable even to Americans, while millions of small entrepreneurs unable to obtain bank loans have secured funding without having to post a collateral.

-The fact that such loans can be made reflects the ability of digital groups not only to consider the revenue growth of online businesses, but also to include “soft information” such as customer reviews of a company’s products and services and product return rates in their assessments.
-Such data-most of which is not available to banks – allows tech groups to get high-quality assessments of creditworthiness.
-Their vast amounts of data also allow these groups to process loan applications, distribute credit, and collect repayments much more cheaply and quickly than banks.
+The ability to make such loans reflects Big Tech’s advantage in observing not only the revenue growth of an online business, but also “soft information” such as customer reviews of the firm’s products and services, and product return rates.
+Such data – which typically is not available to banks – allows Big Tech to generate high-quality credit scores.
+Big data also enable Big Tech firms to process credit applications, distribute loans, and collect repayment much more cheaply and quickly than banks.

-Regulators inside and outside China, however, increasingly fear that the big corporations could abuse these advantages.
-Traditional banks, which have lost market share to the tech giants in both money management and lending, are likely to be delighted with the increased regulatory scrutiny.
+Regulators within and outside China have become increasingly worried that Big Tech firms could abuse these advantages.
+Traditional banks, which have been losing market share to the digital giants in both money management and lending, are probably cheering the regulators on as they take a tougher stance.

-Whether the eRMB could be used internationally depends on several factors: As China’s global importance in trade and finance grows, more transactions will be booked in renminbi.
-State-owned Chinese firms may insist on settling some of their international transactions in renminbi, and the PBoC may enter into more swap agreements in the currency.
-But the currency’s international buoyancy is constrained by Chinese capital controls – as well as the relatively small amount of liquid renminbi-denominated fixed assets.
-On the other hand, reforms in these areas could boost the currency’s use.
+The eventual international use of the eRMB will depend on a number of factors.
+As China’s global trade and financial importance grows, more transactions will be settled in renminbi.
+Chinese state-owned firms could insist on settling a portion of their international transactions in renminbi, while the PBOC could sign more swap agreements involving the currency.
+But Chinese capital controls, as well as the relatively small amount of liquid renminbi-denominated assets that can be bought and sold by international investors, will limit the currency’s international uptake.
+Reforms in these areas, on the other hand, can promote its adoption.

-US policy will also play a role.
-Authorities there, for example, could discourage American financial institutions from using the renminbi.
-Ironically, however, the constant US financial sanctions that exploit the dollar’s privileged position could encourage the adoption of alternatives – including the renminbi.
+US policy also will play a role.
+The US authorities could, for example, discourage American financial institutions from using the renminbi.
+Ironically, frequent US financial sanctions that exploit the dollar’s privileged global position could promote the emergence of alternatives to the greenback, including the renminbi.